<- Madeen Blog

 Which credit card should I use for dining?

-Use the dining card in your wallet with the best net return after annual fees, reward currency, delivery coverage, and merchant coding.
+Use the dining card in your wallet with the best net return after annual fees, reward currency, delivery coverage, caps, and merchant coding.
 A simple 3% cash back card can beat a premium points card if you do not redeem points well.

 Is 4X dining better than 3% cash back?